Tris123FC/Portfolio/1_homelessness_analysis/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/1a540166-fb6f-4160-8b2a-34378c0c5c14">

-As we can see from the chart, the procurement of houses has stagnated around a constant level, as is the same for homeless figures, however relief spending increased.
+As we can see from the chart, the house procurement figures have stagnated around a constant level, as is the same for homeless figures, however relief spending increased.

-This suggests that spending on relief has increased for other reasons other than house procurement and homeless figures.
+This suggests that spending on relief has increased for other reasons other than house procurement initiatives and homelessness.

 The most likely cause is the rise in the cost of living which we have seen in previous charts.

 ## **Suggestions based on previous analysis**

-Based on what we have seen from the data, we can identify disparities across regions and age groups.
+Based on what we have seen from the data, we have found disparities in terms of homelessness, and relief spending across regions and age groups.

-Local municipalities should focus
+As we have eliminated economic factors as potential reasons for the disparities, this leads us to deduce that social regional differences and inequality of opportunities between age groups are at play.

+Government iniatives should therefore focus on tackling the social inequalities at play.